Particular experiences are necessary before you can begin your teacher training journey with the OMC.

 Regular mindfulness practice is the foundation of good quality teaching.
 Without it, whatever is taught is not based in an in depth appreciation of mindfulness and compassion.
 It is best if you have sustained your own mindfulness practice for at least a year before entering the OMC’s teacher training pathway.

-2. Have you taken part in a structured face-to-face 8-week MBCT programme?
+2. Have you taken part in a structured 8-week MBCT programme?

 Taking such a course develops and deepens personal meditation practice and provides an experience of the course as it is usually delivered.
-The OMC offers 8-week experiential MBCT courses.
-If you are unable to attend any of our MBCT courses, or their equivalent, you may find a suitable course by going to the British Association of Mindfulness-Based Approaches (BAMBA) website which ensures that the teachers listed meet the Good Practice Guidelines for teaching.
-If attending an MBCT class is not possible, attending an 8-week MBSR course is the next option.
+The OMC offers 8-week experiential MBCT courses online, making these courses accessible internationally.
+If you are unable to attend any one of our online MBCT courses, you may find a suitable course by going to the ACCESSMBCT or Mindful Directory website. .

 3. Do you have knowledge and experience of the group or population to whom you would like to teach MBCT, including experience of teaching, therapy, or other care provision?